 Crank Baits and Deep Divers - Magnum and regular size "Rattletraps, deep running Rapalas and crankbaits are not always effective, but can be useful when fishing the scalloped crevices of sandy beaches in the crooks of river bends and the base of rocky river structures.
 Deep, bluff banks and ridged points in lagoons lend themselves to effective probing with these deeper running subsurface lures.
 Keep several in your tackle bag to utilize in the right circumstances.

-Jigs - Probably the single most effective subsurface lure (and unequivocally the moist productive) is a darter style, half ounce jig tied with contrasting colored bucktail streamers.
+Jigs - Probably the single most effective subsurface lure (and unequivocally the most productive) is a darter style, half ounce jig tied with contrasting colored bucktail streamers.
 This jig, however, is simply not jigged.
 Because it is fished so rapidly, it not only never hits the bottom, it rarely drops more than several feet below the surface.
 The conventional tackle angler uses this jig as though it were a streamer fly, stripping it through the water in rapidly accelerating jerks, a foot or two at a time.
 The relatively light, half ounce weight, allows the fisherman to keep the jig moving and off the bottom while the stripping motion causes the bucktail to pulsate with each rip.
 This lure works best with a light spinner and braided line.
 The light rig will allow you to cast it very accurately in cover and very far in open water.
 Use it to probe among fallen timber in lagoons, casting parallel to trunks and branches and retrieving it quickly, right through where the fish find cover.
 Cast it over sand banks and saddles at lagoon mouths and inlets, ripping it rapidly from deep water to shallow and back again.
 Probe fast water, rocks and eddies in the river itself.
 In all of these applications, peacocks will readily pound these baits.
+Remember, it’s the repeated acceleration between rips rather that the overall speed of the retrieve that triggers the strike.
 The faster you accelerate them, the harder they hit them.
 To maximize the jigs effectiveness in darker water, use a rattle jig.
 If the fish don't know they're there, they just won't hit them.